microsoft/copilot-camp/docs/pages/extend-message-ext/00-prerequisites.md

 - How to set up your development environment with a base project

-> [!IMPORTANT]
+!!! pied-piper "Disclaimer"
-> These samples and labs are intended for instructive and demonstration purposes and are not intended for use in production.
+    These samples and labs are intended for instructive and demonstration purposes and are not intended for use in production.
 Do not put them into production without upgrading them to production quality.

-> [!IMPORTANT]
+!!! warning inline "Attention"
-> To extend Copilot for Microsoft 365, you must ensure that your development environment meets the [requirements](https://learn.microsoft.com/microsoft-365-copilot/extensibility/prerequisites).
+    To extend Copilot for Microsoft 365, you must ensure that your development environment meets the [requirements](https://learn.microsoft.com/microsoft-365-copilot/extensibility/prerequisites).